quaselbat4/webarchive-discovery/Notes_V3_Solr7.md

 ## Overview

-At the Royal Danish Library, the schema from [webarchive-discovery pull #148](https://github.com/netarchivesuite/webarchive-discovery/blob/acc57a599236cc2a56faf291c37d5b5f405e97a9/warc-indexer/src/main/solr/solr7/discovery/conf/schema.xml) (soon to be part of the main branch) was used for a full re-index of 24 billion web resources from the Danish Net Archive in 2018.
-The old index used the [webarchive-discovery 2.0 Solr schema](https://github.com/ukwa/webarchive-discovery/blob/2.0.x-dev-branch/warc-indexer/src/main/solr/solr/discovery/conf/schema.xml).
+At the Royal Danish Library, the [Solr 7 schema from webarchive-discovery 3.0-alpha](https://github.com/ukwa/webarchive-discovery/blob/e5919f76df802fb356472ae1f7d058e5ae21068e/warc-indexer/src/main/solr/solr/discovery/conf/schema.xml) was used in the beginning of 2018 for a full re-index of 24 billion web resources from the Danish Net Archive.
+The old index used the [Solr 4 schema from webarchive-discovery 2.0](https://github.com/ukwa/webarchive-discovery/blob/2.0.x-dev-branch/warc-indexer/src/main/solr/solr/discovery/conf/schema.xml).
 This document captures technical differences between 2.0 and 3.0-alpha as well as observations from the upgrade.

 ## Search setup at the Royal Danish Library